 On the other hand, you probably won’t need to comply if you simply have a website, email address, or other contact details that can be accessed in the EU – and the language is common to your country (and not to any EU member state).

 Failure to comply could result in hefty fines.
 You will definitely want to be sure you’re in compliance ahead of the May 25, 2018 deadline.
 This is not something you can ignore and you wouldn’t want to put off preparing until the last minute.

-EngageBay will comply with GDPR by the May 25, 2018 deadline.
+EngageBay is GDPR compliant.
 As a customer of EngageBay, GDPR grants you expanded privacy protections and rights.
 We will be prepared to comply with these regulations and handle requests from you so that you are also in compliance.

 Right to be forgotten – You may cancel and terminate your EngageBay account at any time.
 After receiving a request to be forgotten, we will permanently delete your account and all data associated with it within 30 days of receiving the request.

 Right to portability – If requested, we will export your data so it can be transferred to a third party.
 You’re able to do this now.

 Right to object – At any time, you may object (via opt out) to your personal data being used for specific purposes such as direct marketing, research, etc.

 GDPR grants expands privacy protections and rights to your customers.
 EngageBay’s GDPR compliance program will help you comply with requests you receive from your customers.